tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 ## It's not what you think

-A lot of people enjoy walking into discussions and saying things like "We have a 100% Mypy typed codebase.
+A lot of people enjoy walking into discussions and saying things like "We have a 100% Mypy/Pyright/Pytype/Pyre typed codebase.
 I would simply use the types in compilation to generate better code."
 That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that[^simple-annotations].
 I'll show a couple examples that demonstrate why.
+The point is not to browbeat you with example after example;
-The point is not to browbeat you with example after example; the point is to get people to stop saying "just" and "simply".
+the point is to get people to stop saying "just" and "simply".

 [^simple-annotations]: I'm not even going to address fancy type-level
     metaprogramming stuff, because I don't think people ever intended to use